joyrex2001/kubedock/README.md

 ## Containers

-Container API calls are translated towards kubernetes Deployment resources.
+Container API calls are translated towards kubernetes Deployment (or Job) resources.
 When a container is started, it will create a kubernetes Service within the cluster and maps the ports to the ClusterIP of that service (note that only tcp is supported).
 This will make it accessable for use within the cluster (e.g. within a containerized pipeline within that same cluster).
 It is also possible to create port-forwards for the ports that should be exposed with the `--port-forward` argument.
 These are however not very performant, nor stable and are intended for local debugging.
 If the ports should be exposed on localhost as well, but port-forwarding is not required, they can be made available via the built-in reverse-proxy.
 This can be enabled with the `--reverse-proxy` argument and is mutual exlusive with `--port-forward`.

-Starting a container is a blocking call that will wait until the Deployment results in a running Pod.
+Starting a container is a blocking call that will wait until it results in a running Pod.
 By default it will wait for maximum 1 minute, but this is configurable with the `--timeout` argument.
 The logs API calls will always return the complete history of logs, and doesn't differentiate between stdout/stderr.
 All log output is send as stdout.
 Executions in the containers are supported.

+By default, all containers will be orchestrated using kubernetes Deployment resources.
+However, in some cases it could make more sense to deploy the container as a Job instead.
+The deployment resource type can be forced by adding a `com.joyrex2001.kubedock.deploy-as-job` label that contains `true` on the container that should be orchestrated as a Job instead.
+This can also be set globally with the `--deploy-as-job` argument, which will result in all containers being deployes as Jobs.
+The restart policy for Jobs is fixed to `OnFailure`.

 ## Volumes